Saturday, 13 March 2021

 Some fallen trees are negotiated

-The gnarly section along the east side of Sublime Point - this takes arduous and takes time
+The gnarly section along the east side of Sublime Point - it's arduous and takes time

 Keep a lookout for these ribbons